Petroleum industry in Iran: The era of international control, 1901–1979

-The history of Iran's oil industry began in 1901, when British speculator William D'Arcy received a concession from Iran to explore and develop southern Iran's oil resources.
+Iran's oil industry began in 1901, when British speculator William D'Arcy received a concession from Iran to explore and develop southern Iran's oil resources.
 The exploration in Iran was led by George Reynolds.
 The discovery of oil on May 26, 1908 led to the formation in 1909 of the London-based Anglo-Persian Oil Company (APOC).
 By purchasing a majority of the company's shares in 1914, the British government gained direct control of the Iranian oil industry, which it would not relinquish for 37 years.
 After 1935 the APOC was called the Anglo-Iranian Oil Company (AIOC).
 A 60-year agreement signed in 1933 established a flat payment to Iran of four British pounds for every ton of crude oil exported and denied Iran any right to control oil exports.

-In 1950 ongoing popular demand prompted a vote in the Majlis to nationalize the petroleum industry.
-A year later, the government of Prime Minister Mohammad Mossadeq formed the National Iranian Oil Company (NIOC).
-A 1953 coup d'état led by British and U.S. intelligence agencies ousted the Mossadeq government and paved the way for a new oil agreement.
-In 1954 a new agreement divided profits equally between the NIOC and a multinational consortium that had replaced the AIOC.
-In 1973 Iran signed a new 20-year concession with the consortium.
+In 1950, ongoing popular demand prompted a vote in the Parliament to nationalize the petroleum industry.
+In 1951, the government of Prime Minister Mohammad Mosaddeq formed the National Iranian Oil Company (NIOC).
+A 1953 coup d'état led by British and U.S. intelligence agencies ousted the Mosaddeq government and paved the way for a new oil agreement.
+In 1954, a new agreement divided profits equally between the NIOC and a multinational consortium that had replaced the AIOC, which at this time had been renamed The British Petroleum Company.
+In 1973, after the Shah threatened that the agreement will not be extended unless the consortium doubled oil production or handing over oil production entirely to Iranians, Iran signed a new 20-year concession with the consortium, which handed over oil production entirely to NIOC while giving the consortium privileged priority to purchase oil from NIOC.